Celluloid Junkie - 4779 Film Ratings

 Location: Laurel, DE, USA

 Bio: I love MOVIES.
-After almost 30 years of constant movie watching I pretty much know what I will like and what I won't.
+After over 30 years of constant movie watching I pretty much know what I will like and what I won't.
 Life is to short to waste time watching movies you know ahead of time you will not like.
 I really love movies that try to show God's love for us.

 Check out DougCollins's...

 |100 94%||The Muppets (2011) - Dec 15, 2011

 "Awesome fun filled movie.
 Muppets are forever relevent.
 Jim Henson would be happy with this."